Asplenium platyneuron, Spleenwort Fern

 SPLEENWORT FERN IS OFTEN CALLED EBONY SPLEENWORT FERN

 This fern looks very similar to the Christmas fern.
 So if a Christmas fern is ideal for but too big, then a Spleenwort Fern would be best for you.
 It can also be called a mill waste because it was used in ancient medical needs to help cure milt or spleen.
 It can be used as a potted plant and also ground coverage.
 It is native the eastern coast of North America.
-To have these beautiful little plants will provide wonderful green accents to the garden.
+To have these beautiful little plants will provide beautiful green accents to the garden.
 It is important to remember that these small ferns grow to be less than a foot tall so they will get lost in a busy garden with a lot of tall plants.